maryclaireteahan/matchthemonster/README.md

 - Page sizes from 320px-1920px

+- The console is free from errors

+- Rules Button

+  - When the user selects the Rules button a div pops up with a numbered list of rules for the game.
+Underneath is a button that says close.

+- Close Button

+  - When the user presses the Close button the Rules div is removed.
+The div can be called upon and removed over and over again using the Rules and Close buttons.

+- Restart Button

+  - When the user presses the restart button it refreshes the web page.

+- Cards

+  - When the user clicks a card it turns over to reveal an image.
+This card remains like this until a second card clicked.
+This card turns over to reveal it's image.
+If the images match the cards stay turned over.
+If the images don't match the cards flip back.

+- End of Game

+  - When the user has matched all the cards a div will pop up with the message "You Win!" along with the number of moves and time it took to win.

 - Moves feature would only increment in 2s after each second click.
 While the number of moves was correct, it would only update after the second click.

   - My moves increment operand needed to be removed from it's initial function and placed in another one.